rocrisp/synopsis/README.md

-# synopsis
-Build synopsis operator using Operator SDK toolkit version "v0.19.0"
+# Build synopsis operator using Operator SDK

 ## Setup
-copy the blackduck, and the blackduck-connector helm charts to your folder
+Use Operator SDK toolkit version "v0.19.0" copy the blackduck, and the blackduck-connector helm charts to your folder

 From the root of the folder where you have put the helm charts,